candycode/frepup-media/README.md

 # frepup-media
-Media resource for FRep modeler proof of concept
+Media resources for FRep modeler proof of concept